mwebber2/design_IDF_CBW/README.md

 ## Required input

 - Data downloaded from the Projected Intensity-Duration-Frequency (IDF) Curve Data Tool for the Chesapeake Bay Watershed and Virginia [webpage](https://midatlantic-idf.rcc-acis.org/).
-Format should be `csv`.
+Format should be `csv`, file names should be `CBP_data_rcp*.csv`.
 For each script, you are required to specify the path where this csv file is located and confirm the locations where output will be saved.
 - Data needed for mapping final results (shapefiles for the study area, etc.) are included with this repository.

 ### Notes for running scripts